GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Separate your builds into stages.
 Edit entities in any stage, and it will automatically be applied to all later stages.
 Many interactions and features are supported.

-This mod is currently in _beta_.
-There may be bugs or issues (hopefully not)!
+This mod is in active development (new features are still being added!)
 Feedback is greatly appreciated.

 **Note**: high memory usage for very large blueprints, 12GB+ of computer ram is recommended.

 ## Basic usage

-Create a new assembly from the "AllAssemblies" gui ("..." button in the Current Assembly window on the top left).
+Create a new assembly from clicking the "⋮" button in the "Current Assembly" window on the top.

-On the top left frame, you can see the current assembly and stage you are currently in.
-Here you can change stages or open the assembly settings.
+In the "Current Assembly window", you can see the current assembly and stage you are currently in.
+Here you can also open the assembly settings.

 When you make a change, that change will be applied to the current and all _later_ stages.
+The exception is copper/circuit wires, which are the same in all stages.
 Every game interaction _should_ be handled.
 If this is not so, please submit a bug report!

 See below for full details on interactions.